anoma/nspec/docs/tutorial/engines/index.md

 e.g., for final confirmations of important actions or interaction with hardware security modules.
-Thus, reading form local _external_ streams of input are a second kind of interaction users may choose from a finite number of choices at a time.
+Thus, reading form local _external_ streams of input are a second kind of interaction;
+users may choose from a finite number of choices at a time.
 Finally,
-there may be a "mix" of inputs and randomness.
+there may be a "mix" of local user inputs and randomness.
 For example and engine may generate a random username and the user is asked to accept or choose it manually.

 In short,
-we generalise the single output of non-interactive actions to a finitely branching tree:
+we can generalise the single output of non-interactive actions to a finitely branching tree:

 - leaves are outputs in the form described for non-interactive actions
 - inner nodes are either
     - user choices from a finite number of candidates or
     - random experiments of rolling of an $n$-sided dice.[^9]

+!!! note

+	Ineteractive actions are not yet covered by the templates.
+	If you need to have access to user input or randomness, please mark it with ⚄ for randomness and 𓀠 for user interaction.

 ## From guarded actions to labelled state transitions